zifeng175mo/dynamo/docs/guides/dynamo_serve.md

 ### 3. Define your configuration

 We've provided a set of basic configurations for this example [here](../../examples/llm/configs/agg.yaml).
-All of these can be changed and also be overriden by passing in CLI flags to serve!
+All of these can be changed and also be overridden by passing in CLI flags to serve!

 ### 4. Serve your graph